valntn/nanopore_genomic_tutorial/Walkthrough.md

 ## Read QC
 Long reads are already basecalled and adapters trimmed (done with guppy basecaller).
-To put all reads of one barcode in one file, navigate to the barcode folder and use `cat ./*.fastq > all_reads.fastq`.
+To put all reads of one barcode in one file, navigate to the barcode folder and use `cat ./*.fastq > barcode_xy_all_reads.fastq`.
 For this example, all reads are already in one file.
 Short reads (forward and reverse) are already trimmed (received from sequencing centre).

 Let's check out the quality of the long reads before assembly.